omendez930/Phase4-movie-recommendation/README.md

 # Project Overview

 This project invlolves building movie recommendation system using the MovieLens dataset.
-The system predicts top movie recommendations for users based on their previous ratings and explores advanced techniques like collaborative filtering and hybrid approaches to improve recommendation accuracy.
+The system leverages collaborative filtering, content-based filtering, and hybrid approaches to generate personalized movie recommendations.

+# Workflow

 # Business understanding

 Paramount studios would like to increase their viewship and user traffic on their paramount plus platform.
 TO increase engagement, they want to recommend certain movie titles to their current user and new user based.

 In order to determine the best movies for users, we will create a recommendation system based on users viewship history for current subscribers, and possible recommedations for new accounts who signed up for the platform.

+* Identifiy the real-world problem of content discovery in streaming services.

 # Data and Methodology

+**Data Understanding**

+* Explored the MovieLens dataset, including size, features, and limitations.

+* Conduct initial exploratory data analysis (EDA).

 Data used for this project is obtained from MovieLens, which contains explicit user ratings for movies along with metdata such as titles, genres, and timestamps.